Israeli settles Mobileye insider trading case with U.S. regulators

 3 Min Read

-(Reuters) - An Israeli has agreed to pay more than $850,000 settle U.S. claims he engaged in insider trading in Jerusalem-based Mobileye NV (MBLY.N), a maker of sensors and cameras for self-driving vehicles, ahead of its $15.3 billion takeover by Intel Corp (INTC.O).
+July 25 (Reuters) - An Israeli has agreed to pay more than $850,000 settle U.S. claims he engaged in insider trading in Jerusalem-based Mobileye NV, a maker of sensors and cameras for self-driving vehicles, ahead of its $15.3 billion takeover by Intel Corp.

 According to an agreement filed by the U.S. Securities and Exchange Commission on Monday in Manhattan federal court, Ariel Darvasi, identified in the agency's March 13 complaint as a genetics professor at the Hebrew University of Jerusalem, will pay about $854,000.
 The agreement must be approved by U.S. District Judge Richard Berman.